SolaceLabs/solace-tryme-cli/EXAMPLES.md

 stm send --topic solace/try/me

+// publish with payload via the command-line parameter

+stm send --topic solace/try/me -m "Hello World!"

+// publish with a default payload

+stm send --topic solace/try/me --default-message

+// publish with payload from a file

+stm send --topic solace/try/me -f OrderCreated.json

+// publish with payload from stdin (console)

+stm send --topic solace/try/me --stdin

+// publish events to multiple events in a specified interval(ms)

+stm send --topic solace/try/me --count 100 --interval 5000

+// publish events to multiple topics

+stm send --topic "stm/logistics/shipped" "stm/inventory/check"

-NOTE: You can override any of the publish parameters that are applied only for this instance of execution!
+You can override any of the publish parameters and they are applied only for this instance of execution!

 // If you want to run a publish entirely based on the command-line parameters
 // without any reference to recorded command settings, you can do so by specifying